 By Yawen Chen and Kevin Yao

-Growth in property investment, which mainly focuses on residential but also includes commercial and office space, eased to 8.2 percent in April-June from a year earlier, compared to a 9.1 percent expansion in the first three months of the year, according to Reuters calculations based on data from the National Bureau of Statistics (NBS).
+Property investment, which mainly focuses on residential real estate but also includes commercial and office space, saw growth accelerate to 7.8 percent in August from a year earlier, versus 4.8 percent in July, Reuters calculated from National Bureau of Statistics data out on Thursday.

 Sales by floor area grew 4.3 percent in August from a year earlier, up from a weak 2 percent growth in July.

 Analysts polled by Reuters expect China's home prices to rise faster in 2017 than previously estimated despite a flurry of new government curbs introduced this year.

 In the first eight months, China's total property sales by floor area rose 12.7 percent from a year earlier to 985 million square metres, roughly equal to about 10.9 million homes.

 Those sales put China on track for what some analysts say will be another record year as the market enters its "Golden September, Silver October" peak season.

 Sunac China (1918.HK), the country's sixth-largest property developer by sales, said its core profit in the first six months of the year surged 204.2 percent as profit margins grew.